Rex Grossman: Family and personal life

 Grossman's family has a long football history.
 His father and grandfather were football players for Indiana University.
 His grandfather, Rex Sr., also played for the Baltimore Colts (1948–1950) and Detroit Lions (1950), playing in 37 games during his career.
 Grossman resides in Bloomington, Indiana during the offseason with his wife, Alison Miska, to whom he has been married since July 9, 2005.
 Grossman also has a sister and nephew who live in Lincolnwood, Illinois, and his parents are friends with Archie Manning.

 Grossman has been a longtime admirer of former Packers quarterback, Brett Favre and former Bears quarterback Jim Harbaugh.
 Grossman was also an avid fan of the Indianapolis Colts and Indiana Pacers fan during his childhood.
 Outside of football, he enjoys playing basketball and watching movies.
-Additionally, Grossman was a regular guest on FOX News Chicago’s The Final Word, a Sunday night sports show that is co-hosted by former Bears wide receiver Tom Waddle.
-He also appeared on the cover of Sports Illustrated for Kids February 2007 issue.
+He also appeared on the cover of Sports Illustrated for Kids' February 2007 issue.
 The cover featured Grossman with teammates Devin Hester and Tommie Harris posing with bears in a museum exhibit.

 It was reported that Grossman absorbed a $680,000 loss on his September 2008 purchase of a 36th floor condo in the Trump International Hotel & Tower Chicago when it sold in January 2010, losing 25% of his initial investment.

 On June 28, 2007, Grossman's hometown of Bloomington, Indiana, declared the day "Rex Grossman Day" for his accomplishments in football and the community.
-For the past four years, Grossman has held a charity golfing event for the Boys & Girls Clubs of America, raising over $100,000 for them.
+Grossman held an annual charity golfing event for the Boys & Girls Clubs of America, raising over $100,000 for them.

 Grossman and his wife founded Florida Medical Staffing in 2009, a staffing agency for nurses that is based in Delray Beach, Florida.